CAFapi/caf-common/util-moduleloader/README.md

 The `ModuleProvider` class allows retrieval of a module based on the interface that it implements and its simple name.

-The advantages of using this over a direct call to the Java ServiceLoader are:
+The advantages of using `util-moduleloader` over a direct call to the Java ServiceLoader are:

 - Provides a means of retrieving services which is consistent across CAF services and components.
-- This project encapsulates all calls to Java ServiceLoader hiding the ServiceLoader details.
+- Encapsulates all calls to Java ServiceLoader hiding the ServiceLoader details.
-- The project will log information which is standard across all CAF services which use `util-moduleloader`.
+- Logs information which is standard across all CAF services which use `util-moduleloader`.
-- The project provides validation of the returned implementations.
+- Validates the returned service implementations.
-- The project provides its own exceptions which handles ServiceLoader exceptions.
+- Provides its own exception and handles ServiceLoader exceptions.

 ## Usage